 As shown in Figure 6.2.2-1, the serving area of the Edge Computing Service includes a list of local serving area (e.g. local Serving Area_1 and Local Serving Area_2).
 The Edge Computing Service is provided by different Edge Server in different local serving area.
 DNS is deployed locally and authoritatively to provide the Address Inquiry Service for Edge Server in the local serving area.
 The local DNS is provisioned to the UE during PDU Session related procedure via ePCO.

-Editor's note: If the DNS address is provisioned by DHCP server, how to support local DNS provisioning to the UE is FFS.

 Editor's note: How the SMF knows the local DNS address for the local serving area of EC services is FFS.